Kilt, McGregor tartan

 Ultra-lightweight = 8 oz.

-Should you want a kilt that lightweight, you might take a look at Californian based Sport Kilt.
+Should you want a kilt that lightweight, you might take a look at American Sport Kilt.

 In general, a heavy weight tartan is more expensive than a lightweight one, but the price is also affected by the mill that delivers the tartan.